Home

 I then went on to study visual communication design at The Ohio State University and later, interactive design at SCAD Atlanta.
 I landed my first full-time graphic design job in Atlanta in 2006.

-What are the responsibilities of your role as a designer?
+What are the responsibilities of your role?

 I have had many responsibilities over the years as a designer in different spaces (corporations, nonprofits, startups, freelance, etc.) Currently, I work for myself full-time as not only a graphic designer but also as a creative director, instructor, co-creator of other unique initiatives, and business owner.